Record Wind Gusts Lash Ireland As Violent Storm Hits - UrduPoint

 Record Wind Gusts Lash Ireland As Violent Storm Hits

-London, (APP - UrduPoint / Pakistan Point News - 24th Jan, 2025) Ireland recorded its strongest-ever wind gusts on Friday as "destructive" Storm Eowyn barrelled in from the Atlantic, the island's weather agency said.
+Dublin, (APP - UrduPoint / Pakistan Point News - 24th Jan, 2025) Ireland recorded its strongest-ever wind gusts on Friday as "destructive" Storm Eowyn barrelled in from the Atlantic, cutting power, grounding flights and shutting schools, officials said.

+Ireland and Scotland were put on high alert ahead of Eowyn making landfall, with schools ordered to close and trains and flights cancelled as forecasters warned the storm could wreak havoc and destruction.

-Gusts of 183 kilometres (114 miles) per hour were recorded early in the morning near the Galway coast in the west, Met Eireann said on X.
+Tens of thousands of homes lost power on Friday, as gusts of 183 kilometres (114 miles) per hour were recorded early in the morning near the Galway coast in the west, the island's Met Eireann said on X.

 The previous record, of 182 kilometres per hour, was recorded in 1945, it said.

-Ireland and Scotland were put on high alert ahead of Eowyn making landfall, with schools ordered to close and trains cancelled.
+"We're in the eye of the storm now.
+We are in the period of the red alert."

+The chairman of Ireland's National Emergency Co-ordination Group, Keith Leonard, said on said Storm Eowyn was likely to be one of the most severe storms Ireland had seen.

-"It is going to be a damaging, dangerous and destructive weather event," the chair of Ireland's National Emergency Coordination Group, Keith Leonard, said on Thursday, warning of power outages and urging people to stay indoors.
+"It is going to be a damaging, dangerous and destructive weather event," he said in Dublin on Friday.

-Britain was placed on general alert, with UK-governed Northern Ireland and parts of Scotland under the top-level red warning.

-A government spokesman said 4.5 million people in at-risk areas would receive telephone alerts.
+"The forecasted winds will bring severe conditions which will constitute a risk to life and property.

+"Our most important message today is that everybody needs to shelter in place for the duration of all red warnings."

 Britain's environment agency warned of flooding in southern and central England over the coming days.